Australia, Indonesia making joint effort to protect WW2 wreck

 - Posted 14 Feb 2017 15:40

-SYDNEY: Australia and Indonesia are sending divers to inspect the wreck of a warship torpedoed off the coast of Java during World War Two next month to determine how best to protect the site from looters who have stripped numerous other WW2 wrecks.
+SYDNEY: Australia and Indonesia are sending divers to inspect the wreck of a warship torpedoed off the coast of Java during World War II next month to determine how best to protect the site from looters who have stripped numerous other WWII wrecks.

 The Australian cruiser HMAS Perth was sunk by Japanese forces in 1942 off the northwest tip of Java during the Battle of Sunda Strait.
 Of the 681 crew on board, 353 perished.